The discrimiNAT requires different permissions to work effectively across differing setups.

 logName="projects/<google-cloud project name>/logs/discriminat-flow".

 To form a complete picture of the VM instances in the VPC and their associated Firewall Rules, the discrimiNAT needs read access to these resources.

-In addition to the above, to discover VM instances in service projects, the following permissions is required.
+In addition to the above, to discover VM instances in service projects, the following permission is required.
 See the Shared VPC page for more information.

 SERVERLESS VPC ACCESS CONNECTORS

 In addition to the above, the following will be required to form a complete picture of any Serverless VPC Access Connectors.

 If permissions for Shared VPC are included, then any Serverless VPC Access Connectors defined in service projects will also be picked up.